kathyayini-25/3-Personal-Website/README.md

 # Personal-Website
-A personal website developing using HTML and CSS
+A personal website developed using HTML and CSS